 Intentional living to me are these 3 pillars:

-- Live a simple life (with less noise, less clutter and only focus on what matter) and work towards financial independence (hence, regain control over my time)
+- Live a simple life (with less noise, less clutter, and only focus on what matters) and work towards financial independence (hence, regain control over my time)